Why does my dog hump my leg?

 How can I stop my dog from humping?

-The first step is to get your dog spayed or neutered.
+The first step is to spay or neuter your dog.
 This isn’t a sure-fire solution, but it should at least help.
-Getting your dog fixed may be a legal requirement in your area if you don't have a breeder's permit.
-We won't get into the pros and cons of dog spay & neutering in this article but it does offer a host of other benefits and we highly recommend it.
+Getting your dog fixed may be a legal requirement in your area if you don’t have a breeder’s permit.
+We won’t get into the pros and cons of dog spay & neutering in this article but it does offer a host of other benefits and we highly recommend it.

 When the dog does hump, you should calmly extract yourself and withdraw attention from the dog.
 This is the best punishment you can give a dog, because they crave attention more than anything.
 Getting angry could actually reinforce the behavior, because many dogs prefer negative attention to no attention at all.